 Coronaviruses are infectious agents originating from humans or animals (depending on the strain) that have been known for a long time.
 In humans, they cause acute respiratory disease.

 The new coronavirus, called SARS-CoV-2, appeared at the end of 2019 in China.
-It is generating a global epidemic of a disease (called COVID-19) as it is highly contagious and the general population does not have immunity to this new virus.
+It is generating a global epidemic of a disease (called COVID-19) as it is highly contagious and the general population still has little immunity to this new virus.